United National Democratic Party

 The United National Democratic Party was a political party in Antigua and Barbuda.

+It was established in 1986 as a merger between Ivor Heath's National Democratic Party and the United People's Movement (UPM) of George Walter.
+Ivor Heath was named the leader of the party, and the UPM's Baldwin Spencer as his deputy.

-It contested the 1989 general elections, winning 31% of the vote but only one seat.
+It contested the 1989 general elections, winning 31% of the vote but only one seat (Baldwin Spencer).
 In 1992 it was one of three opposition parties to merge into the United Progressive Party.